pSarveshKr/LocalVoiceTTS/README.md

 **Give any voice to any text — for free, on your own computer.**

-LocalVoice TTS lets you type dialog lines, assign a different voice to each line, preview them one by one, and combine everything into a single audio file — ready to download.
+LocalVoice TTS AI lets you type dialog lines, assign a different voice to each line, preview them one by one, and combine everything into a single audio file — ready to download.

 No internet required.
 No subscription.
 No data leaves your computer.
 Ever.